DjangoGirls/tutorial/django_forms/README.md

         form = PostForm()
         return render(request, 'blog/post_edit.html', {'form': form})

-When we submit form, we are back in the same view, but this time we have some more data in `request`, more specifically in `request.POST`.
+When we submit the form, we are back in the same view, but this time we have some more data in `request`, more specifically in `request.POST`.
 Remember that in HTML file our `<form>` definition had variable `method="POST"`?
 All the fields from the form are now in `request.POST`.
 You should not rename `POST` to anything else (the only other valid value for `method` is `GET`, but we have no time to explain what the difference is).

-So in our view we have two separate situations to handle.
+So in our *view* we have two separate situations to handle.
 First one: when we access the page for the first time and we want a blank form.
-Second one: when we go back to the view with all form's data we just typed.
+Second one: when we go back to the *view* with all form's data we just typed.
 So we need to add a condition (we will use `if` for that).

     if request.method == "POST":
         [...]